mmp2/manifold-learning-examples/to-do.md

   * links
   * contributors - links, etc
   * license and citations MMP
+  * add links to contributors (each contributor), megaman, sk-learn, images of word2vec, molecule (one distorted and one not), how to give credit/cite (done, MMP)

 * aspect_ratio.md -- what is left? finalize in real time
   * umap -- stability -- and are the best embeddings really good?